zpet-development/renderer/README.md

 Tape.js also renders a part of objects done by mossales.
 <br />
 ### BHD.js file
-This file contains **All** the Animations Zpet uses for pets, they're javascript arrays stores inside ballz sub-variable. the `ballz` array contains all the animations, Every animation has frames, and every frame contains information of ballz.
+This file contains **All** the Animations Zpet uses for pets, they're javascript arrays stored inside ballz sub-variable. the `ballz` array contains all the animations, Every animation has frames, and every frame contains information of ballz.
 The renderer reads information of ballz frames of a system-selected animation array and renders them on screen.